 - 3.1 For Members to undertake fully their constituency roles it is inevitable that they will be subject to lobbying on regulatory matters and specific applications.
 It is essential to maintain the integrity of both the County Council and Members and the public perception of the regulatory process when Members are lobbied.
-Members should not, therefore, favour or appear to favour, any person, company, group or locality. - 3.2 Members of the Committee involved in the decision making on regulatory matters should not:

-- 3.2.1 organise support or opposition to a proposal; - 3.2.2 lobby other Members; - 3.2.3 act as an advocate; or - 3.2.4 put pressure on Officers for a particular recommendation. - 3.2.5 However, other County Councillors (who are not part of the decision making process) can make representations and address the Committee in accordance with 12.7 below. - 3.3 Any political group meetings prior to Committee meetings should not be used to decide how Members should vote, and votes on such matters should not be taken at such political group meetings.
+Members should not, therefore, favour or appear to favour, any person, company, group or locality. - 3.2 Members involved in the decision making on regulatory matters should not: - 3.2.1 organise support or opposition to a proposal; - 3.2.2 lobby other Members; - 3.2.3 act as an advocate; or - 3.2.4 put pressure on officers for a particular recommendation. - 3.2.5 However, other Members (who are not part of the decision making process) can make representations and address the Committee. - 3.3 Any political group meetings prior to Committee meetings should not be used to decide how Members should vote, and votes on such matters should not be taken at such political group meetings.
 The view of the Local Government Ombudsman is that the use of political 'whips' at group meetings in this way amounts to maladministration. - 3.4 If Members consider that they have been exposed to undue or excessive lobbying or approaches, these should be reported to the Monitoring Officer who will in turn advise the appropriate Officers (usually the Director of Economy, Transport and Environment or the Director of Culture, Communities and Business Services, as appropriate).

-Public Meetings prior to Committee date
+Public Meetings

 - 3.5 Members of the Committee should take great care to maintain impartiality when attending public meetings in relation to such matters.
-At such meetings it is preferable for no view on the merits or otherwise of a proposal or application to be given, but if a view is given the advice in paragraph 3.6 and 3.7 below should be followed. - 3.6 Members should not openly declare which way they intend to vote in advance of the Committee meeting, or give the impression that they have reached a final decision.
-To do so without all relevant information and views expressed at the Committee meeting would be unfair and prejudicial, and may amount to predetermination. - 3.7 If Members are in a position where they consider it necessary to express an opinion, they should make it clear that this is a preliminary view and that they will only be in a position to take a final decision after having heard all the relevant evidence and arguments at Committee.
+At such meetings it is preferable for no view on the merits or otherwise of a proposal or application to be given, but if a view is given the advice in paragraph 3.6 and 3.7 below should be followed. - 3.6 Members should not openly and finally declare which way they intend to vote in advance of the Committee meeting.
+To do so without all relevant information and views would be unfair and prejudicial, and may amount to maladministration. - 3.7 If Members are in a position where they consider it necessary to express an opinion, they should make it clear that this is a preliminary view and that they will only be in a position to take a final decision after having heard all the relevant evidence and arguments at Committee.